 Less than half time (0%) | 1 to 3 units | $0 |

-IMPORTANT NOTE: Students with who are already receiving either a third party waiver or Cal Grant are INELIGIBLE to receive the SUG at the same time.
+Students already receiving either a third party fee waiver or Cal Grant are ineligible to receive the SUG for the same term.

 Less than half time (0%) | 1 to 5 units | $0 |